openedx/open-edx-proposals/oeps/oep-0014-proc-archive-repos.rst

    - It is not necessary for the openedx.yaml file to define an owner for archived repos.

+3. Unless you have the relevant permissions to the work in this step, create an IT help ticket and ask them to do the following:

-3. Create an IT help ticket to update the description of the repository to begin with ``[ARCHIVED]`` and for the repository to be archived per `GitHub's archive process`_
+   - Update the description of the repository to begin with ``[ARCHIVED]``

+   - Move the repository to the edx-unsupported organization

+   - Archive the repository per `GitHub's archive process`_

 .. _GitHub's archive process: https://help.github.com/en/articles/archiving-repositories